streamx-co/try.elinq/docs/SqlServerTutorial/Basic.md

 # SQL Server Basics

-We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-basics/) and go over the examples side by side.
+We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-basics/) and go over the examples "side by side".

+> **Disclaimer**: Linq handles most of functionality up to tutorial's section 7 very elegantly.
+There is no much value in replacing it for these cases.
+The reason we demonstrate the basic SQL capabilites of XLinq is that it's impossible to handle the complex case without handling the simple one.
+>
+> So before jumping to the advanced cases, we suggest to go over and run few basic ones to understand how XLinq works.

 ### Section 1.
 Querying data